 Our Equity and Social Justice strategies as One King County are to invest upstream and where needs are greatest, in employees and in community partnerships.
 And we will do this with accountable and transparent leadership.

-Our Pro-equity Policy Agenda: We are launching a Pro-Equity Policy Agenda aimed at expanding access to opportunity (determinants of equity) in eight areas, including child and youth development, economic development and jobs, environment and climate, health and human services, housing, information and technology, the justice system, and transportation and mobility.
+Our Pro-equity Policy Agenda: We launched a Pro-Equity Policy Agenda aimed at expanding access to opportunity (determinants of equity) in eight areas, including child and youth development, economic development and jobs, environment and climate, health and human services, housing, information and technology, the justice system, and transportation and mobility.

-Our Goal Areas: We are advancing pro-equity policies, systems and practices in six areas of governance: leadership, operations and services; plans, policies and budgets; workforce and workplace; community partnerships; communication and education; and facility and system improvements.
+Our Goal Areas: We advanced pro-equity policies, systems and practices in six areas of governance: leadership, operations and services; plans, policies and budgets; workforce and workplace; community partnerships; communication and education; and facility and system improvements.